Skip to main content

 For details, see multi target vector search.

-Tenant statuses changed
+Tenant states changed

 Tenant activity status is used to manage resource usage.